kalebh5/windows-server-active-directory-lab/README.md

 ### Network Configuration

 IP configuration was verified on all three virtual machines using `ipconfig /all`.
+This was used to confirm the network settings of the two Windows Server 2025 systems and the Windows 11 client before configuring the Active Directory environment.

 ### Network Connectivity Verification

 Connectivity between the three virtual machines was verified using `ping`.
+Each system successfully communicated with the other two virtual machines, confirming network connectivity before proceeding with domain and Active Directory configuration.